P.O. Box 67

 Hiram College Phi Beta Kappa, Mu of Ohio was instituted in 1971.
 Admission to Phi Beta Kappa is a judgment by the Chapter's faculty members of a student's high scholarly achievement.

-The Hiram College Chapter holds its Initiation Ceremony the morning of Commencement.
-The Chapter also hosts a Phi Beta Kappa Visiting Scholar each year.
-The Visiting Scholar spends two days on the campus meeting informally with students and participating in classroom lectures and seminars, and giving one major address open to the entire academic community.
+The Hiram College Chapter holds its Initiation Ceremony on the day of, or near, Commencement.
+The Chapter has also been honored to host a Phi Beta Kappa Visiting Scholar many years.
+The Visiting Scholar spends two days on the campus meeting informally with students and participating in classroom lectures and seminars, and giving one or two major addresses open to the entire academic community.